manticoresoftware/manticoresearch/installer/specification.md

 10. Report whether Manticore is running.

 The default happy path should end with Manticore installed and running on ports `9306`, `9308`, `9312`.
 This port list comes from the default `listen` directives in the repository root `manticore.conf.in` template.

+## Filesystem Paths

+The installer should use the package-managed filesystem layout:

+- Config directory: `/etc/manticoresearch`.
+- Data directory: `/var/lib/manticore`.
+- Log directory: `/var/log/manticore`.
+- Default installer/upgrade backup root: `/var/backups/manticore`.

+The installer may create temporary files in `${TMPDIR:-/tmp}` or user-writable locations without privilege escalation.
+Root privileges should be requested only for critical package-manager, service, `/etc`, and `/var` operations.

 ## Upgrade Flow